nl-design-system/example/README.md

 ### Run storybook

 - Install dependencies: `pnpm install`
-- Run storybook: `npm run storybook`
+- Run storybook: `pnpm run storybook`

 ### Change the theme of your storybook to match your brand